SupraMan4oh1/GameBoard.js/README.md

     gameBoard.img.onload = function(){
     	//Draw to the canvas here.
     }

+    /*Check if two objects on the cavnas collide on
+    * the pixel level.
+    */
+    var collide = checkPixelCollision(5, 0, 9, 0, 20, 5, 10, 30); // Returns true;

 NOTE: The grid system is labeled with blocks (0,0) in the upper left corner.